BulykLab/MEDEA/README.md

 2. Making matched background sets for the motif enrichment analysis (GENRE)
 3. Performing TF motif enrichment analysis with an AUROC metric (Glossary)

+## Publication
+When using this software, please cite the following paper:
+Mariani L*, Weinand K*, Gisselbrecht SS, Bulyk ML.
+MEDEA: Analysis of transcription factor binding motifs in accessible chromatin. *Genome Research.* In press.

 ## Getting Started